ahrebel/rhesustracking/README.md

 **Note:** This repository is a work in progress.
-The instructions below may need further tuning depending on your data and hardware.
-The system uses DeepLabCut (DLC) for detecting eye landmarks, calibrates the mapping between raw eye coordinates and screen regions, and can optionally correlate touchscreen events with gaze data.
+The instructions below may need to be altered depending on your data, hardware, and goals.
+The system uses DeepLabCut (DLC) for detecting eye landmarks, calibrates the mapping between raw eye coordinates and screen regions, and can correlate touchscreen events with gaze data.